bomday/programming-UFPE-2022.2/README.md

 Each folder contains a list with the name of the subject covered.
 The order of the lists for monitoring the progress of knowledge and building solutions can be followed below:

-0. Training list
+0. Lista de Treinamento (Training list)
-1. Conditional Commands
+1. Comandos Condicionais (Conditional Commands)
-2. Repetition Loops
+2. Laços de Repetição (Repetition Loops)
-3. Lists
+3. Listas (Lists)
-4. Functions and Variable Scope
+4. Funções e Escopo de Variável (Functions and Variable Scope)
-5. Recursion
+5. Recursão (Recursion)
-6. Tuples and Dictionaries
+6. Tuplas e Dicionários (Tuples and Dictionaries)
-7. OOP
+7. POO (OOP)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>